Automating High-Level Economic Thinking using Deep Learning

 It is also instructive to understand that there exists a spectrum of automation and that it is illuminating to distinguish the different varieties.
 For this, we can learn from the Society of Automation Engineering (SAE).
 SAE has an international standard which defines six levels of driving automation (SAE J3016).
 This can be useful in classifying the levels of automation in domains other than self-driving cars.
 A broader prescription is as follows:

 Level 1 (Attended Process)

 Users are aware of the initiation and completion of the performance of each automated task.
 The user may undo a task in the event of incorrect execution.
-Users are however responsible for the correct sequencing of tasks.
+Users, however, are responsible for the correct sequencing of tasks.

 Level 2 (Attended Multiple Processes)

 Users are aware of the initiation and completion of a composite of tasks.
 The user however is not responsible for the correct sequencing of tasks.
 An example will be the booking of a hotel, car and flight.
 The exact ordering of the booking may not be a concern of the user.
-Failure of the performance of this task may however require more extensive manual remedial actions.
+However, failure of the performance of this task may require more extensive manual remedial actions.
 An unfortunate example of a failed remedial action is the re-accommodation of United Airlines’ paying customer.

 Level 3 (Unattended Process)

 Users are only notified in exceptional situations and are required to do the work in these conditions.
 An example of this is in systems that continuously monitor security of a network.
 Practitioners take action depending on the severity of the event.